h2oai/h2o-3/h2o-docs/src/product/flow.rst

 For models that include only numerical values, you can view a Partial Dependence Plot (PDP) for that model.
 This provides a graphical representation of the marginal effect of a variable on the class probability (binary and multiclass classification) or response (regression).

+**Notes**:

+- For multiclass problems, users must specify a target class
+- In Flow (unlike Python or R), only one target class can be specified for multiclass problems.

 Viewing Partial Dependence Plots
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^